wootguy/emotes/README.md

 ```

 # Installation
-1. Download the latest [release](https://github.com/wootguy/emotes/releases) and extract to svencoop_addon
+1. Download the latest [release](https://github.com/wootguy/emotes/releases) and extract to svencoop_addon.
+The updated `player.mdl` is required for animations to work beyond `190`.
+Only the server needs this model installed.
 1. Add this to `default_plugins.txt`
 ```
   "plugin"